jamzrob/short-lnk-jamzrob/readme.md

 # Short Link

-Shortens links based on the Meteor and React frameworks
+Shortens links based on the Meteor and React frameworks.

+It is dope.

 ## Author
 James Raubenheimer